unbeGames/unity_scene_loader_example/README.md

-# Unity async loader example
+# Unity async scene loader example

 This is an example implementation of Scene Loader that uses Unity Scene Manager API.
 All scenes are loaded asynchronously and additively.